LUxURY SAVANNAHS

 Day 7 | Open eyes, gradually unfolding ears, environmental awareness

-If mother’s milk is unavailable, administer kitten milk replacement (KMR), which mimics feline milk composition.
+If mother’s milk is unavailable, administer kitten milk replacement (KMR), which closely mimics feline milk composition.
 Feed slowly to prevent choking or vomiting, as newborns lack a gag reflex.

 Maintain ambient temperature between 35–36°C to ensure warmth.
 Stimulate elimination by gently rubbing the kitten’s abdomen with a baby wipe until defecation occurs.